Resonant and non-resonant integrated third order parametric down-conversion: Waveguide

 The phase mismatch is given by $\Delta \bar{k}_{\bar{G}(SS)} = \bar{k}_{P}-\bar{2k}_{S}-\bar{k}$, and we define the nonlinear parameter

 where $\gamma_{\bar{G}SSP}$ is defined according to \eqref{eq:general_gamma}.
 With Eq. (\ref{eq:Pwork}), we find

-As expected for a classical process, the efficiency of DStTOPDC scales only with the power of the seed field.
-Comparing (\ref{eq:RDS3WG}) to (\ref{eq:RS3WG}), we see the same correspondence between the classical and quantum processes discussed above when comparing (\ref{eq:RFFF_WG}) and (\ref{eq:RS3WG}): The role played by the seed power in the classical process can be ascribed to the `vacuum power' in the processes requiring a quantum description.
+As expected for a classical nonlinear process \cite{how_does_it_scale,Boyd2008-eu}, the efficiency of DStTOPDC scales only with the power of the seed field.
+Comparing (\ref{eq:RDS3WG}) to (\ref{eq:RS3WG}), we see the same correspondence between the {seeded and unseeded} processes discussed above when comparing (\ref{eq:RFFF_WG}) and (\ref{eq:RS3WG}): {The role played by the seed power in the stimulated process can be ascribed to the `vacuum power' in the corresponding unseeded process, which is driven by vacuum fluctuations and requires a quantum description}.
 The TOPDC generation rate in all three cases simply scales with a system dependent nonlinear parameter, $(\gamma L)^2$, and the power of each classical or quantum field driving the process.
 The TOPDC efficiency then improves by a factor proportional to $P_S/P_{\text{vac}}$ with each `order' of seeding.
 This is related to earlier work, in which spontaneous pair generation processes and their seeded counterparts were linked in the same way \cite{how_does_it_scale}.
 In this case we can consider two distinct `levels' of seeding, due to the fact the spontaneous process results in the generation of photon triplets rather than pairs.